Exploring the Anticancer Potential of Fenbendazole: A Review of 137 Anecdotal Case Reports and Emerging Evidence (2025)

 Managing aggressive cancers requires a highly individualized, multidisciplinary, or multimodal approach.
 Standard treatment options—including surgery, chemotherapy, radiation therapy, targeted therapy, and immunotherapy—are carefully selected and combined based on the specific characteristics of the tumor and patient-related factors.
 Since there is no universal treatment protocol that applies to all cases, adherence to evidence-based guidelines and continuous reassessment of therapeutic strategies remain essential for effective cancer management.

-However, the high cost of cancer treatment and the growing demand for medical care can strain available resources and expertise, particularly in underserved regions.
+However, access to effective, cancer-specific therapies remains limited, particularly in low- and middle-income countries where cancer survival rates lag behind those in high-income settings due to inadequate funding and infrastructure (sourcesource).
 This has led to increased interest in repurposing existing drugs as more affordable alternatives.
 Exploring such options may provide valuable insights and potential solutions for expanding treatment accessibility, warranting further scientific investigation.

 Given the complexity of cancer treatment, it is crucial for patients to consult a specialized oncology team to determine the most appropriate course of action for their specific diagnosis.